 Welcome to the first instalment of our 3-part series, 7 Smart Ways To Improve Learning With Gamification!
 In this post, you’ll learn about the fundamental differences between gamification and games, and the importance of giving timely feedback to your audience.

-Learning anything can feel like a bitch of an uphill battle, for anyone.
+Learning anything can feel like an uphill battle, for anyone.
 Lucky for you, we’ve got the perfect solution!
 That’s because it’s simple, and most elegant in its delivery.
 See, that’s the beauty of gamification.
 Simply put, gamification works because it gets straight to the heart of what motivates people, finds out what sticks, and uses it to mould a fun and effective experience.
 So if you’ve ever had a tough time learning anything, or need to create an effective learning experience for an audience… Well, you’ve come to the right place!

 Over the next couple of posts, I’ll be sharing with you 7 smart ways for you to apply gamification for learning for your student audience.
 Feel free to apply them however you see fit, but remember this: the gems of gamification shine brightest if applied correctly, and intelligently.

 Tip no. 1: Applying gamification is not the same as making a game

 The key thing with gamification is to understand what motivates your audience, and to correctly apply elements found in games (points, challenges and levels) to pique interest and keep them on their toes.
 On the other hand, games (read: Candy Crush/ Flappy Bird) simply aren’t optimized for the learning agenda.
 In the virtual worlds that they create, it’s easy for users to get distracted by all that flashy, gimmicky jazz that technology has to offer.
 Sooner than you’d expect, users have been led far off the learning trail and into a dizzying pursuit for special powers and extra lives.